2025

 Help us create a world where every voice deserves to be heard, every story matters, and every artist thrives.

-We are proud to partner with Artists for Kids Culture (AKC) and donate $1000 to The Bluestone Club at Angliss Neighbourhood House (ANH), located in Footscray.
+WWGF is proud to partner with Artists for Kids Culture (AKC) and donate to The Bluestone Club at Angliss Neighbourhood House (ANH), located in Footscray.

 This inaugural exhibition will involve workshops with guest artists, high-quality art supplies, and exhibition materials.